Skip to Content

 Money for Cuba: Can I use my credit card in Cuba?

-Credit, debit cards, or pre-paid travel cards can be used to pay for transactions in grocery stores or to withdraw money from ATMS, as long as they were not issued by an American bank or one of their subsidiaries.
+Credit, debit cards, or pre-paid travel cards can be used to pay for transactions in grocery stores or to withdraw money from ATMs.
+This is under the condition that they were not issued by an American bank or one of their subsidiaries.
 American Express, for example, does not work in Cuba.

 FAQ